CDRT/docs/bios/settings/thinkcenter/security.md

 </details>

 <!-- <details><summary>Password Count Exceeded Error</summary>
-select Enabled to snow the POST 0199 error and prompt for password.
+select Enabled to show the POST 0199 error and prompt for password.
 Select Disabled to hide the POST 0199 error and proceed Without any user action required. -->